Walking on Fox Glacier on the South Island of New Zealand is possibly the best thing I have done in the cold.

 Back up in the air, we more of the glaciers as we fly back to base:

-We visited here in 2010 before we started Albom Adventures as part of our driving adventure along the west coast of New Zealand’s stunning South Island.
+We visited here as part of our driving adventure along the west coast of New Zealand’s South Island.
 While in the air we also saw Mount Cook, New Zealand’s tallest mountain.
 These two glaciers lie north of the swamp forest at Ship Creek and Monro Beach (where we saw the Fiordland Crested Penguins), and south of the Hokitika gorge.

 A Bit About Franz Josef and Fox Glacier:

-- A glacier is a slowly moving mass or river of ice formed by the accumulation and compaction of snow on mountains or near the poles.
+- A glacier is a river of ice that is slowly moving downhill.
+It is formed by the accumulation and compaction of snow on mountains or near the poles.
 The ice-flow in parts of Fox Glacier moves at up to 3 meters per day.

 - Fox Glacier is located in the Westland Tai Poutini National Park.
 It is just outside of the Te Wahipounamu park, a nearby UNESCO World Heritage site.